 Software Bugs: The Challenge of Electric Vehicles

-It's a common belief among consumers that you shouldn't buy a car in the first year after its launch, and it's important to give manufacturers time to correct the problems that inevitably arise in any vehicle in the early days after its launch, and with technological developments, manufacturers have perfected and automated their manufacturing processes, testing all components and their integration.
+It's a common belief among consumers that you shouldn't buy a vehicle in the first year after its launch, and it's important to give manufacturers time to correct the problems that inevitably arise in any vehicle in the early days after its launch, and with technological developments, manufacturers have perfected and automated their manufacturing processes, testing all the components and their integration.

 The original article via PopSci can be read here.